Comimo13/Grade-Manager-v1/README.md

-# Grade-Manager-v1
+# Grade Manager

-A simple console-based grade manager that allows users to add, delete, and analyze their grades.
-The program calculates average performance and saves data locally using JSON.
+A simple console-based Python application for managing school grades.

+## Features
+- Add grades
+- Delete grades by index
+- View all grades
+- Calculate average performance
+- Save data locally using JSON

+## How it works
+The program stores grades in a `grades.json` file and loads them when started.

+## Tech
+- Python
+- JSON file storage

+## Notes
+This is version 1 (v1) — a learning project.